Granada medium: Background and principles

 Granada medium was developed for selective isolation and identification of GBS from clinical specimens.
 Production of a red pigment (granadaene) on granada medium is unique to β-hemolytic group B streptococci isolated from humans.

 Granadaene is a non-isoprenoid polyenic pigment (ornithinrhamnododecaene) with a conjugated system of 12 double bonds.

 β-hemolysis and pigment production are encoded in GBS by a gene cluster of 12 genes, the cyl cluster.

 Moreover, it has been suggested that GBS pigment and hemolysin are identical or closely related molecules and it has also been reported that they are important factors contributing to GBS virulence.
-Nevertheless, 1-5% of GBS strains are non-hemolytic and do not produce pigment., however these non-hemolytic and non-pigmented GBS strains (lacking pigment and hemolysin) are considered less virulent.

 Components

 Granada agar consists primarily of a proteose peptone starch agar buffered with MOPS (a Good's buffer) and phosphate and supplemented with methotrexate and antibiotics.
 Proteose peptone, horse serum, glucose and sodium pyruvate provide nutrients for the growth of Streptococcus agalactiae, sodium pyruvate provide also protective effect against reactive oxygen species (ROS).
 MOPS and phosphate buffer the medium.
 Methotrexate triggers pigment production and starch stabilizes the pigment.
 The selective supplement contains the antibiotics, colistin (inhibitory for gram-negative bacteria) and metronidazole (inhibitory for anaerobic bacteria), and crystal violet to suppress the accompanying gram-positive bacteria.

 A key component of granada medium is Proteose Peptone N3 (Difco & BD).
 This pepsic peptone was developed by DIFCO (Digestive Ferments Company) during the First World War for producing bacterial toxins for vaccine production.

 Fort development of red-brick colonies of GBS in granada medium it is necessary the presence of the peptide Ile-Ala-Arg-Arg-His-Pro-Tyr-Phe in the culture medium.
 This peptide only is produced during the hydrolysis with pepsin of mammal albumin.

 For optimal production of pigment it is also necessary the presence in the peptone of other substances (uncharacterized at present) from mammal gastrointestinal wall tissues used to prepare some peptones.

 The presence of starch is a basic requirement to stabilize the pigment allowing the development of red colonies of GBS.

 Nevertheless, if soluble starch is used it results in a culture medium that deteriorates quickly at room temperature because soluble starch is hydrolysed by serum (added as supplement) amylase.
 This drawback can be addressed either not using serum or using unmodified starches to prepare the culture medium, because unmodified starches are more resistant to the hydrolytic action of amylase.